hojulian/fido/docs/docs/reference/fido/simulation/simulation.md

 Return the docker container ID of this simulation.

-This is used by simulator to execute command on the undelying docker container.
+This is used by simulator to execute command on the underlying docker container.

 Although not recommended, this container ID can be used with docker-cli to access and manage the simulation container.